RocioSerrano0921/bookaroo/README.md

 ## 🤖 AI Usage

-AI tools, including ChatGPT, were used to:
+AI tools, including ChatGPT, Copilot, and Perplexity, were used to:

 -   Generate README documentation
 -   Draft user stories